Austin Traumatic Brain Injury Attorney

 - Loss of balance, feeling wobbly or dizzy

 A step up the ladder from a mild brain injury, moderate TBI’s up the ante on the physical toll as well.
-Causation includes and falls from small heights, a non-penetrating blunt force like being struck with something, motor vehicle accidents, and again, possibly from a source of violence.
+Causation includes and falls from small heights, a non-penetrating blunt force like being struck with something, rideshare accidents, and again, possibly from a source of violence.
 Physical symptoms as reported by the Mayo Clinic include:

 - Loss of consciousness from several minutes to hours